 'Snape?' he said harshly, taking his eyes off the rat and looking up at Lupin while still keeping an eye on the spot where the invisible man was.
 'What's Snape got to do with it?' he asked derisively.

 'He's here, Sirius,' said Lupin heavily.
 'He's teaching here as well.'

 When Snivellus finally revealed himself, Sirius inwardly rolled his eyes.
 The git was as greasy as ever.
 And he was just as childish and melodramatic as before too.
+Not to mention quite malicious and petty seeing as he was preparing to have Sirius kissed on principle.
 Some things never change.

 'You should have let me handle him,' he protested weakly to Harry, trying to keep the pride from showing in his voice.

 Letting Lupin stand up, he hid the anger and bitterness he was feeling at his former friend when the other man had the gall to act as if nothing had happened.
 As if he had never sent that hate-filled letter to Sirius condemning him and breaking off their friendship.
 Lupin, like everybody else, would get what was coming to him.
 For now, he had to prove his innocence.

 'You know, Sirius, that's a fair question,' said Lupin, turning to him and frowning slightly.
 'How did you find out where he was?'